 You stop in the beautiful and always green Dades gorge for lunch.
 The area, which now forms the Dades Gorges, lay at the bottom of the sea millions of years ago.
 Great quantities of sediment were deposited around giant coral reefs, and over time this material became compacted into a variety of sedimentary rocks such as sandstone and limestone.
 Eventually, the movement of the earth’s crust caused the region to rise above the sea, forming the Atlas Mountains and surrounding landscape.

 The trip continues via the Ziz Valley, famous for the Date Festival each November, Erfoud, well-known for the millions of fossils found in the area and Rissani, where the River Ziz disappears.
 Between the 14th and 18th centuries, it was the location of the famed desert capital, Sijilmassa, where fortunes in gold and slaves were traded using caravans that crossed the Sahel.
 In the afternoon you can take a one – one & a half-hour camel ride in the Sahara.
-The sunset from the top of the dunes is spectacular (250m) and afterwards there is dinner and the night in a traditional nomad tent at the foot of the dunes.
+The sunset from the top of the dunes is spectacular (250m).

 2nd day: Merzouga – Ouarzazate